Do You Want to Be My Friend? Lesson Plan

 Set Up and Prepare

-This activity takes approximately 30 minutes to color, and fifteen minutes to tape.
+- This activity takes approximately 30 minutes to color and fifteen minutes to tape together.
 With younger students, you may want to taping the book pages together yourself ahead of class time.

-Have students color the illustrations from the book.
-Tape the pages end to end, making sure to match the tails with the correct animals.
+- Help your students tape the pages end to end, making sure to match the tails with the correct animals.
 Using an accordion fold, students should fold their books.

 Have students create new text to tell the story.

 If you want to learn more about Eric Carle and read his amazing books, make sure to check out his website.
 For an exciting field trip destination and ideas for classroom art projects, visit The Eric Carle Museum of Picture Book Art website.